stefanholek/gpgkeys/README.txt

 While probably not very interesting in itself, it serves as example application and testbed for the development of the rl_ library.

+In particular, gpgkeys contains a sophisticated implementation of **filename completion**, which may one day find its way into a standalone package or rl_ add-on.

 .. _rl: http://pypi.python.org/pypi/rl